toolbear/soon/README.md

 2. **Pick an available task.
 Begin work.**

   Available tasks come in many forms: an [incomplete task][GFM task lists] in `README` or `TODO`; the current branch; local feature branches that are ahead of `master`; an open pull request or open issue.
-Work how you always have, Soon will find them.
+Work how you always have, soon will find them.

   Use `soon ls` to list available tasks for the current project, optionally filtering by type (e.g. `--pull-request` or `--todo`).